 There is an extended Appendix with very useful information such as transformation of units, some material properties, dimensionless groups, and values of more important parameters such as heat transfer coefficients in different geometries.
-The text also comes (available to the instructor) with a set of solutions to the problems in each chapter, with every second problem being solved.
+The text also comes with a set of solutions (available to the instructor) to the problems in each chapter, with every second problem being solved.
 The problems in the last chapter (16) all have solutions.
-The illustrations in the book are inspired and clear, while the nomograms, mostly for heat transfer calculations, are up-to-date and easy to use.
+The illustrations in the book are inspired and clear, while the nomograms, mostly for heat transfer calculations, are upto-date and easy to use.

 Over all, this is an excellent book, written with the heart.
 The reader can visibly appreciate this.
-It should be a permanent fixture on the bookshelf of any engineer who studied or uses fluid flow and heat transfer in his work.
+It should be a permanent fixture on the bookshelf of any engineer who studied or uses fluid flow and heat transfer in his work. \Box